Arachni/arachni/README.md

 Run the following to install all gem dependencies:
     sudo gem install nokogiri anemone typhoeus socksify awesome_print liquid yard

+(Make sure you install the gems with gem version 1.9.1 and run arachni with ruby version 1.9.1)

 ## Supported platforms
 Arachni should work on all *nix and POSIX compliant platforms with Ruby and the aforementioned requirements.